 The directors confirm that they have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.

 Related party transactions

-The company has taken advantage of the exemption in FRS 102 from disclosing transactions with The Royal College of Nursing of the United Kingdom and other wholly-owned companies within the group.
+The company has taken advantage of the exemption in FRS 102 from disclosing transactions with RCN UK and other wholly-owned companies within the group.

 Pension costs